Majority dynamics and the median process: connections, convergence and some new conjectures

 where $f$ is any bounded continuous local function and $\eta^{x}$ is obtained as a function of $\eta$ by setting

-where $N(x)$ is the set of neighbors of $x$ in $G$ and $\med(A)$ denotes the median of the values of $A$.
+where $\med(A)$ denotes the median of the values of $A$.
 We use the convention that, if $\deg(x)$ is even, we add $x$ to $N(x)$, so that the median is uniquely defined.

-In this model, every vertex starts with an initial value in the interval $[0,1]$.
+In this model, every vertex starts with an independent initial value uniformly chosen in the interval $[0,1]$.
 Besides, each vertex has an associated independent exponential clock that controls its updates.
 Whenever the clock rings, the value at such vertex is updated to the median of the neighboring values.

-It is not immediately clear that this process is well defined.
+If the graph $G$ is finite, this process is simply a continuous-time Markov chain with a finite state space.
+If one considers infinite graphs, tt is not immediately clear that this process is well defined.
 To verify this, one needs to establish that, at any given finite time, the number of initial values necessary to determine an opinion is finite with probability one.
 The next proposition says that this is the case when $G$ is a bounded degree graph.

-\begin{prop} If $\deg(x) \leq d$, for all $x \in G$, then median dynamics is well defined. \end{prop}
+\begin{prop} If $\deg(x) \leq d$, for all $x \in V(G)$, then median dynamics is well defined. \end{prop}

-\begin{proof} In order to verify that median dynamics is well defined, it suffices to see that, for any $t \geq 0$ and $x \in G$, $\eta_{t}(x)$ can, almost surely, be determined by observing only finitely many sites at time zero.
+\begin{proof} In order to verify that median dynamics is well defined, it suffices to see that, for any $t \geq 0$ and $x \in V(G)$, $\eta_{t}(x)$ can, almost surely, be determined by observing only finitely many sites at time zero.
 It is also enough to verify this statement for some small enough time $\delta>0$.
 From this time on, one iterates the argument to conclude that $\eta_{k \delta}(x)$, $k \in \NN$, can be almost surely determined by finitely many initial opinions.
 This clearly extends to all positive times $t \geq 0$ and concludes the proof.